disneystreaming/neutrino/README.md

 ![serialize creation method](./images/serialize_creation_method.png)

-If an object is about to be passed to another JVM, instead of serializing the object and its dependencies, the neutrino framework remembers the creation method of the object, passes the information to the target JVM, and recreates it and all its dependencies with the graph there in the same way, The object even doesn't have to be serializable, all of which is done automatically by the framework.
+If an object is about to be passed to another JVM, instead of serializing the object and its dependencies, the neutrino framework remembers the creation method of the object, passes the information to the target JVM, and recreates it along with all dependencies with the same dependency graph there.
+The object doesn't even have to be serializable, all of which is done automatically by the framework.

 Here are some examples: